ECPI University Introduces eHospital

 The Medical Laboratory environment was created using the National Health Career Association guidelines.
 It provides Medical Assisting students a platform to practice reading lab orders and determining the appropriate order of draw.
 In addition to the Medical Laboratory, the eHospital contains seven Operating Rooms that introduce students to the proper setup of equipment and instrumentation.
 The Operating Rooms include: General, OB/GYN, Plastic, Ophthalmic, ENT, Neuro and Ortho.
 Within each room, students identify and categorize instruments.
 Ultimately, they gain insight into basic surgical procedures and an understanding of the different types of equipment and instruments needed to perform specific surgical procedures.

 Within the Education Center environment, 12 fully-interactive body systems are readily available for review.
 Available systems include: Integumentary, Lymphatic/Immune, Skeletal, Muscular, Endocrine, Cardiovascular, Respiratory, The Senses, Digestive, Urinary, Reproductive and Nervous Systems.
 Each system is fully annotated and adapted to suit every learning style.
 Study tools that allow for annotation, tagging, virtual dissections and quizzing have been added to enhance learning experiences.
+In addition to body systems, over 50 different 3D pathology models are present within the Education Center.
+The models give students a real-world perspective on the role pathogens play on human diseases.
 Furthermore, a game named ‘Bones in the Box’ is available.
 It gives students the opportunity to test their knowledge of the skeletal system in a gaming environment.

-To remain among the best and innovative universities, additional models and simulations are being developed such as a fully functional ambulance and helicopter for the Emergency Medical Technician program.
-In addition, simulations are being created that provide students with added advanced clinical skills.
+To remain among the best and innovative universities, additional models and simulations are being developed that provide students with added advanced clinical skills.
 The simulations include suturing, applying casts, interactive female birthing model, neonatal care, pediatric care, gerontology, pharmacology, tracheotomy, ostomy procedures, wound care, and head-to-toe assessments.
 Overall, each simulation is designed to enhance the learning experiences of students to ensure graduates of the ECPI University College of Health Sciences are prepared to tackle any obstacles they may encounter as a leader in the health care industry.